 Stopping IRS Levy

-Stopping IRS levy is a process that can be tricky to navigate.
+Stopping the IRS levy is a process that can be tricky to navigate.
 We’re here to help you understand the process and explore your options.
 Learn more here.

 How to Stop IRS Levy

 You must act if you have received a notice of intent to levy or are concerned that the IRS will seize your assets soon.
 Depending on your circumstances, you may be able to set up a payment plan, file an appeal to stop an IRS levy or seek other relief.

 What Is an IRS Levy?

 A levy refers to an attempt by the IRS to seize your property to pay for tax debt.
 Tax levies can include penalties such as wage garnishment or the seizure of assets and bank accounts.